daveott/refined/README.md

-`refined` is a technique for chaining scopes (or class methods as it were. see (http://elabs.se/blog/24-scopes-are-obsolete/ "Scopes Are Obsolete") to faciliate easy filtering of ActiveRecord collections.
+`refined` is a technique for chaining scopes (or class methods as it were. see (http://elabs.se/blog/24-scopes-are-obsolete/ "Scopes Are Obsolete") to facilitate easy filtering of ActiveRecord collections.

 Installation
 ============